Cory Wells: Death

 Wells died in his sleep on October 20, 2015, at Brooks Memorial Hospital in Dunkirk, New York at the age of 74.
-His family later confirmed he had been fighting multiple myeloma, a form of blood cancer.
+His family later confirmed he had been fighting multiple myeloma, a form of blood cancer since September.
+He was survived by Mary Jane Catalano, his wife of 50 years.
+They had two daughters, Dawn Marie and CoryAnn, and five grandchildren.